CitrixLab-R-D-Philippines/research-and-development-PPP/README.md

 # research-and-development-PPP

+This study investigates the impact of government support for research and development (R&D) on the economic growth and innovation performance of the Philippines.
+Through a mixed-methods approach combining quantitative analysis of economic indicators with qualitative examination of policy frameworks and academic research, the research aims to assess trends in R&D expenditure, innovation output, and economic growth over a specified time period.
+Building upon existing academic works, the study explores the relationship between government R&D investments and key economic indicators such as gross domestic product (GDP) growth, employment rates, and technological innovation.
+It also examines the role of policy interventions, such as the Philippine Development Plan (PDP) and the Science, Technology, and Innovation (STI) roadmap, in shaping the R&D landscape and fostering innovation ecosystems.
+The findings are expected to inform policymakers, government agencies, and industry stakeholders on strategies to promote sustainable growth, technological advancement, and innovation-driven competitiveness in the Philippine region.

 # Abstract:

 This study investigates the impact of government support for research and development (R&D) on the economic growth and innovation performance of the Philippines.
 Drawing upon academic literature and economic data, the research aims to provide insights into the effectiveness of R&D investments in driving sustainable development in the Philippine region.